-Complaints about SEN provision in our school should be made to the SENCo in the first instance.
+Complaints about SEN provision in our school should first be made to the SENCo.
 They will then be referred to the school's complaints policy.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the firsttier SEND tribunal if they believe that our school has discriminated against their children.
-They can make a claim about alleged discrimination regarding:
+The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
+They can claim alleged discrimination regarding:

+- Exclusions

-- Exclusions - Provision of education and associated services - Making reasonable adjustments, including the provision of auxiliary aids and services
+- Provision of education and associated services

+- Making reasonable adjustments